-Beginning in the spring of 2016, Howard was a senior analyst at the Sunlight Foundation, a nonpartisan, nonprofit that advocates for open government, and then was its deputy director until April 2018, where he founded and led projects, from acting as transparency watchdog, to tracking Trump’s conflicts of interest and reporting on the ongoing corruption of the presidency, to the Web Integrity Project.
+Beginning in the spring of 2016, Howard was a senior analyst at the Sunlight Foundation, a nonpartisan, nonprofit in DC that advocates for open government.
+From December 2016 to April 2018, he was its deputy director, founding and leading various projects, including acting as transparency watchdog, to tracking Trump’s conflicts of interest and reporting on the ongoing corruption of the presidency, to the Web Integrity Project.

-In January 2015, Howard traveled to Hyderabad, India, to act as a trainer in a 3-day blogging workshop convened by the International Center for Journalists.
-The trip was funded by a grant from the United States Consulate in Hyderabad.
+In January 2015, Howard traveled to Hyderabad, India, to act as a trainer in a 3-day blogging workshop convened by the International Center for Journalists (ICFJ).
+The trip was funded by a grant to ICFJ from the United States Consulate in Hyderabad.

 In the fall of 2014, Howard accepted two consulting assignments: one with Deloitte Public Sector Research, providing independent editorial review of a research agenda on digital government trends, and the other with the National Democratic Institute, to conduct interviews and research regarding open government, digital governance, and democracy.